 This latest trial, which lasted 12 weeks and was published in the American Heart Association's journal Stroke, shows more of AI's potential.
 Anti-blood clot medication can prevent another stroke, so it is essential that patients take their medication.
-Approximately 800,000 people suffer a stroke annually and it is the fifth leading cause of death.
+Approximately 800,000 people suffer a stroke annually and it is the fifth leading cause of death in the US.

 AI has vast potential in the healthcare industry.
 It reduces the tasks that medical professionals must perform and that saves organizations money.
 Plus, there is plenty of data that healthcare generates and AI systems can be trained to take advantage of this and provide useable information to healthcare providers.

 IBM Watson is also busy working on various AI tools for healthcare, such as a chip that can diagnose a potentially fatal condition, a camera that can scan a pill to see if it is real or counterfeit, and a system to identify mental illness.
 And there are others.
 An AI program from Behold.ai helps doctors identify cancer and medical abnormalities.
 Also an AI app developed by the University of Rochester tracks foodbourne illness and helps public health departments spot public health outbreaks.
 As AI becomes more commonplace, more options will exist to help patients with their health.

 Three takeaways for TechRepublic readers:

 - AI has vast potential in the enterprise, with healthcare providers using it in various ways, and companies such as IBM Watson and AiCure providing new ways for AI to be of assistance.